Bear |

 Chitose As I Saw It

-December 1948, I enlisted in the US Army.
-When I was just about half way through
+in December 1948, I enlisted in the US Army.
+When I was just about half way

-basic training at Fort Ord California, I was called out of the bleachers where I
+through basic training at Fort Ord California, I was called out of the bleachers

-was receiving extensive training in the use of machine guns, mortar and flame
+where I was receiving extensive training in the use of machine guns, mortar and

-throwers ( by watching some one else demonstrate how they worked) and I knew I
+flame throwers ( by watching some one else demonstrate how they worked) and I

-was busted for being underage.
-The MP that came to get me, once I was in the
+knew I was busted for being underage.
+The MP that came to get me, once I was in

 nervous young fellow.
 Driving me into the warehouse area, the MP curtly told me